Paid Time Off

 - Forms submitted after the 20th of the month will be processed for payment on the 15th of the following month.

-Please allow 5-10 business days for the payment to arrive.
+Please allow 5-10 business days after it has been processed for the payment to arrive.

 The Paid Time Off benefit doesn’t roll over from year to year.
 If you’re eligible for the benefit but don’t submit a Benefit Request Form, or you don’t request the full amount available to you in a single year, you’ll receive a payment in February of the following year.
 But you must have a Form W-9 on file with the Benefits Administrative Office to receive any payment.

 Keep This Benefit